Jimi Blue Ochsenknecht

 Jimi Blue Ochsenknecht (born 27 December 1991) is a German actor and musician.

 Early life

 Ochsenknecht was born in Munich to actor Uwe Ochsenknecht and actress Natascha Ochsenknecht.
-He has an older brother, Wilson Gonzalez Ochsenknecht and a younger sister, Cheyenne Savannah.
-He also has an older half-brother, Rocco, from a previous relationship of his father.
-He is an uncle to Rocco's daughter Amelia (born 2013).
+He has an older brother, Wilson Gonzalez Ochsenknecht and a younger sister.

 Career

-In Germany, Ochsenknecht works as actor in film and television productions.
+In Germany, Ochsenknecht works as an actor in film and television productions.
 He is best known for his role as character Leon in German production Die Wilden Kerle.
 This film is based on the children's book series Die Wilden Fußballkerle (The Wild Soccer Bunch) by Joachim Masannek, who also directed the film.